ashierj/superdemo/doc/user/workspace/gitlab_agent_configuration.md

 # GitLab agent configuration

-When you [set up a workspace](configuration.md#set-up-a-workspace), you must configure remote development settings for the GitLab agent.
+When you [set up a workspace](configuration.md#set-up-a-workspace), you must configure remote development for the GitLab agent.
-These settings are available in the agent configuration file under `remote_development`.
+The remote development settings are available in the agent configuration file under `remote_development`.

 You can use any agent defined under the root group of your project, provided that remote development is properly configured for that agent.